-- a.
-Cost Allocation.
-The process of allocating to individual program codes the cost of employee time and non-payroll expenses such as travel, training, services and supplies, reimbursable work agreements, contractor support, and information technology. - b.
-Fund Code.
+- A. Cost Allocation.
+The process of allocating to individual program codes the cost of employee time and non-payroll expenses such as travel, training, services and supplies, reimbursable work agreements, contractor support, and information technology. - B. Fund Code.
 Fund codes are seven- or eight-digit internal identifiers for the Treasury symbols to be charged or credited for agency disbursement or receipt transactions.
 Fund codes are linked to a specific purpose.
-For example, fund X54_0100 currently serves as the code associated with accounting for receipts and expenditures under the auction program.

-- c.
-Genesis.
-The Commission's core financial system, which includes a cost accounting module. - d.
-Output Indicator.
+For example, fund X54_0100 currently serves as the code associated with accounting for receipts and expenditures under the auction program. - C. Genesis.
+The Commission's core financial management system, which includes a cost accounting module. - D. Indirect Costs.
+Costs that have been incurred for common or joint purposes.
+Indirect costs benefit more than one program and cannot be readily identified to a particular program. - E. Output Indicator.
 A type of measure, specifically the tabulation, calculation, or recording of activity or effort, usually expressed quantitatively.
 Outputs describe the level of product or activity that will be provided over a period of time.
 While output indicators can be useful, there must be a reasonable connection between outputs used as performance indicators and outcomes.
 Output indicators are based on evidence supporting the relationship between outputs and outcomes, or in the absence of available evidence, based on a clearly established argument for the logic of the relationship.
-For example: An output indicator may be the quantity of products or services delivered by a program, such as the number of inspections completed or the number of people trained. - e.
-Outcome Indicator.
+For example: An output indicator may be the quantity of products or services delivered by a program, such as the number of inspections completed or the number of people trained. - F. Outcome Indicator.
 A type of measure that indicates progress against achieving the intended result of a program.
-Indicates changes in conditions that the government is trying to influence. - f.
-Performance-Based Cost Accounting System.
-A Performance-Based Cost Accounting System captures the agency's costs and assigns them to program codes on both a direct and indirect basis according to the consumption of agency resources. - g.
-Performance Goals.
+Indicates changes in conditions that the government is trying to influence. - G. Performance-Based Cost Accounting System.
+A Performance-Based Cost Accounting System captures the agency's costs and assigns them to program codes on both a direct and indirect basis according to the consumption of agency resources.

+- H. Performance Goals.
 A statement of the level of performance to be accomplished within a timeframe, expressed as a tangible, measurable objective or as a quantitative standard, value, or rate.
 For purposes of OMB Circular A-11 and implementation of the GPRA Modernization Act, a performance goal includes a performance indicator, a target, and a time period.
 The GPRA Modernization Act requires performance goals to be expressed in an objective, quantifiable, and measurable form unless agencies in consultation with OMB determine that it is not feasible.
-In such cases, an "alternative form" performance goal may be used.
-The requirement for OMB approval of an alternative form goal applies to performance goals only.
+In such cases, an "alternative form" performance goal applies to performance goals only.
 Milestones are often used as the basis of an alternative form performance goal.
-Performance goals specified in alternative form must be described in a way that makes it possible to discern if progress is being made toward the goal. - h.
-Program Code.
-The four-digit numeric code assigned to a particular activity contained in the FCC's performance budget. - i.
-Strategic Goal.
+Performance goals specified in alternative form must be described in a way to discern if progress is being made toward the goal. - I. Program Code.
+The four-digit numeric code assigned to a particular activity contained in the FCC's performance budget. - J. Strategic Goal.
 A statement of aim or purpose that is included in a Strategic Plan.
 Strategic goals are identified with one alpha character.
 Strategic goals articulate clear statements of what the agency wants to achieve to advance its mission and address relevant national problems, needs, challenges and opportunities.
-These outcome-oriented strategic goals and supporting activities should further the agency's mission. - 6.
-BACKGROUND: In order to comply with applicable Federal legislation and guidance regarding the development and submission of its annual budget to OMB and Congress, program time reporting and cost allocation functionality is integrated into Genesis.
-The system is designed to support the Commission's emphasis on implementing good management practices by accurately accounting for the use of its resources and allocating costs in accordance with the Commission's strategic plans and goals.
+These outcome-oriented strategic goals and supporting activities should further the agency's mission.